WebDev-Guild/webdev-guild.github.io/apprentice/javascript/expressions.md

 ## Requirements

 - Read the suggested learning and embody the principles and practices in your JavaScript code. 👍
-- Explain the principles to your mentor to have them pass it off.
+- Explain the principles on the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning